johnsosoka/site-johnsosoka-com/website/_pages/about.md

 Hi, I'm John.
 I'm a father, husband, and software engineer living in Boise, I am a backend developer and usually work with Java & Python day to day.
-Over the course of my career I have worked in a variety of roles in software development, including software tester, release engineer, software engineer and tech lead.
+Over the course of my career I have worked in a variety of roles in software development, including software tester, release engineer, software engineer, principal software engineer, and tech lead.

 Most recently I've been working a lot with Large Language Models (LLMs), particularly Agent design and orchestration.
 Last year I wired up a language model to a collection of tools that allowed it to browse the internet and build a themed spotify